Table of Contents

 Cable laying tenders can seem daunting if you have never completed one before.
-Those who have tendered before know what a minefield it can be.
+Those who have tendered for construction contracts in the UK before know what a minefield it can be.
 Cable laying tenders are often released by businesses that are looking for the supply, replacement, and installation of cables.
 They could be required for residential properties, office buildings or hospitals to name a few.

 COVID-19 has led to a steep increase in businesses across the board turning to tendering to secure a pipeline of work.
 While social distancing is still in play, tendering allows you to grow your business without the need for face-to-face meetings.